kabaacke-psy/fmriprep_workshop_uwm2023/3_RunningfMRIPrep/README.md

 apptainer shell --mount type=bind,src=$(realpath ~/Data)/${USER}/fmriprep_workshop,dst=/mnt/fmriprep_workshop fmriprep-23.1.3.sif
 ```

 When you `run` the container, the `fmriprep` command is run by default.
-You can preview what this is doing using the following command once you are in side an interactive container.
+You can preview what this is doing using the following command once you are inside an interactive container.

 ```bash
 # Identify the location of the fmriprep script